backdrop-contrib/enabled_modules_report_recipe/README.md

 Enabled Modules Report Recipe
 =============================

-This module simply adds an administrative report that lists all enabled modules on the site.
+This module is a simple recipe to add an administrative report that lists all enabled modules on the site.
 Useful when reporting bugs or seeking support from third parties.

+Simply install and enable this recipe to add this option to your admin/reports menu.

 Requirements